ethauvin/bitly-shorten/README.md

 ### API Access Token

-The Bitly API [Access Token](https://bitly.is/accesstoken) can be specified directly as well as via the `BITLY_API_TOKEN` environment variable or properties key.
+The Bitly API [Access Token](https://bitly.is/accesstoken) can be specified directly as well as via the `BITLY_ACCESS_TOKEN` environment variable or properties key.

 ```kotlin
 // Env Variable or System Property